himanshu2454/Kunteksto/docs_source/source/start.rst

     :height: 600px
     :alt: Demo.csv

-Notice that there are a few columns to demonstrate various datatypes as well as one column with mixed types that might look like an interger column at first glance.
+Notice that there are a few columns to demonstrate various datatypes as well as one column with mixed types that might look like an integer column at first glance but has a missing value.

-This tutorial does not demonstrate all of the functionality of the Kunteksto but it does demonstrate the process of creating a model based on data and then enhancing that data with improved semantics.
+This tutorial does not demonstrate all of the functionality of Kunteksto but it does demonstrate the process of creating a model based on data and then enhancing that data with improved semantics.

 Kunteksto is a commandline tool that uses a combination of commandline options as well as a configuration file.
 The configuration file is covered in another section.
 The default configuration is fine for the tutorials.